molnard/wasabipres2019/README.md

 After every user signed the transaction it is broadcasted to the nodes by the server.

 So that's how Wasabi's coinjoin works.

+Wasabi is not only protect your privacy against others but against us.
+The only person you have to trust is: YOU!

 More details can be found on the website regarding technicals details, software, or about the team.

 _Odd dollar example_